alx2009/K197Control/K197control_protocol_specification.md

 Timeout (t_frame): if no data is sent within a t_frame time interval (frame timout), the next bit will be considered as the start of a new frame

+If an Acknowledge Timeout even is reported by the lower layer, the current frame transmission is skipped and the event is reported to the higher layer.

 ## Sub-Frame Structure